TABLE OF CONTENTS

 PUMA has achieved 99.8% picking accuracy using AutoStore to fulfill more than 100,000 daily orders in the United States.

-From boosting efficiency and safety to reducing costs and enhancing accuracy, automated technology is a game-changer in the logistics and manufacturing sectors, driving innovation and excellence in the global supply chain.
 Let’s continue our exploration of the different types of automated material handling systems, since they all offer different applications and benefits.

-Types of automated material handling systems
+Types of automated material handling equipment

 Conveyor systems